 - Size, shape, and materials of a room

-- Presence of furniture and other objects
+- Presence of furniture and other objects (or anything that can affect how sound travels)

 All contribute to the room’s acoustics.